harryz-code/network-school-fitness/README.md

 ## features

+- **user authentication** - sign in with google, x, or discord to save your data
 - **meal logging** - track food from cafe/lunch/dinner menus with real nutrition data
 - **workout tracking** - log different exercise types with personalized calorie burn
 - **water tracking** - smart hydration goals based on your body weight and activity